 Improvements in inventory management can free up significant working capital and reduce the risk of stockouts and obsolescence expense.
 This may involve implementing demand planning systems, reducing safety stocks, and increasing inventory turns.

-Cultural change can become necessary when the introduction of significant operational changes is implemented.
+Cultural change can become necessary when the introduction of significant operational changes are implemented.
 This entails open communication of new expectations, regular reinforcement of desired behaviors, and culture change-supporting systems throughout the firm.

 Effective revenue expansion starts with assertive market research that identifies the optimal opportunities for expansion.
 You need to be aware of market size, growth, competitive dynamics, and customer needs to make informed expansion decisions.